 Medical school applicants are generally required to have earned a bachelor's degree.
 Some medical schools require that students have completed a pre-med or closely related major in undergraduate school.
-Entrance to a psychiatry concentration in medical school might depend on prior coursework, though some psychiatry departments will accept any student granted general admission to medical school.
+Entrance to a psychiatry concentration in medical school might depend on prior coursework, though some psychiatry departments will accept any student-granted general admission to medical school.

-In addition to general medical school course topics like science, clinical practice and medical ethics, psychiatry students earning their M.D. take classes geared toward clinical mental healthcare.
+Courses cover topics like science, clinical practice and medical ethics, psychiatry students earning their M.D. take classes geared toward clinical mental healthcare.
 These classes might cover topics like:

 - Interviewing patients

 - Substance abuse